-If one or both of your number plates have been lost or destroyed, you'll need to visit a service centre and report it.
+If one or both of your number plates have been lost or destroyed, you'll need to visit a Service NSW Centre and report it.

-If one or both of your number plates have been stolen, before visiting the service centre, report the matter to the NSW Police Force and obtain a COPS Event Number.
+If one or both of your number plates have been stolen, before visiting a service centre, report the matter to the NSW Police Force and obtain an Event Number.

 When you visit the service centre, you'll need to surrender your plate(s) if you have them, and receive new ones.
-Please be aware that the replacement plates won't be exact copies of your previous plates.
+The replacement plates won't be exact copies of your previous plates.

 What you need

-- Gather the required documentation and your remaining plate(s).
+- Gather the required documents and your remaining plate(s).

 - Please bring the necessary tools and screws with you if you'll be picking up plates for the vehicle you're driving.
 Operating a vehicle without number plates is illegal.